rrcarlson/ohw_git_rrc/README.md

 # ohw_git_rrc

-Oceanhackweek repo
+Oceanhackweek repo with some sample code
-MORE WRITING
-something

-A repo for practicing git, github, co-working, and the like.